Tridendriform structures: The free tridendriform algebra and its coproduct

-\begin{proof} We just refer to the previous proof. \end{proof} \begin{Rq} \begin{mdframed} In the case of multiple generators, we extend these definitions to decorated trees thanks to \ref{Rq:multprod}. \end{mdframed} \end{Rq} Some quasi-shuffle algebras are studied in \cite{Quasi-shuffle} nearby proposition $4$.
-In the case of quasi-shuffle algebras over words the tridendriform structure is given by shuffling letters of two words over the three sets:
+\begin{Rq} In~\cite{Tridend+co}, the authors describe the tridendriform structure over Schr\"oder trees with \emph{stuffle paths} in Section 7.1.2.
+A stuffle path is a sequence $\left(\sigma^{-1}(\{i\})\right)_{i\in \IEM{1}{n}}$ where $\sigma$ is a $(k,l)$-quasi-shuffle and $n=\max(\sigma).$ As the set of quasi-shuffles is in bijection with stuffle paths, it gives an equivalent description of the tridendriform structure.
+But it is still defined inductively. \end{Rq} \begin{Rq} For many generators, we extend these definitions to decorated trees thanks to Lemma~\ref{Rq:multprod}. \end{Rq} Some quasi-shuffle algebras are studied in~\cite{Quasi-shuffle} nearby Proposition $4$.
+In the case of quasi-shuffle algebras over words, the tridendriform structure is given by shuffling letters.
+Otherwise, we can also define a tridendriform structure looking at from which word comes the last letter (and not the first).
+If we do so with Schr\"oder trees, the relation~\eqref{tri1} is not satisfied.

-But with quasi-shuffle algebras we can also define another tridendriform structure when we consider $\sigma^{-1}(\max \sigma)$.
-The following remark tells us that it does not happen for trees: